 You cannot create a new username for the FAFSA.
-Once a FSA ID is created, it is linked to your social security number or Identity.
+Once a studentaid.gov account (FSA ID) is created, it is linked to your social security number or identity.
 You will have to use the "forgot username/password" option.

 TAX RETURN CLAIMING NEVER MATTERS!